• Skip to primary navigation

 cake layer cooling on cooling rack

-Then, evenly divide the batter between 2 parchment-lined and greased 9-inch cake pans.
-You do not want your cakes to stick and ruin so do not skip the parchment paper!
+To bake keto cakes, evenly divide the batter between 2 parchment-lined and greased 9-inch cake pans.
+You do not want your cakes to stick and ruin, so do not skip the parchment paper!

-5. Bake at 350 degrees from 20 - 25 minutes, or until the tops are set and a toothpick inserted into the center comes out clean.
+Bake at 350 degrees for 20 - 25 minutes until the tops are set, and a toothpick inserted into the center comes out clean.

-Once cooled, wrap tightly in plastic wrap and place in the refrigerator for 1 to 2 hours or up to 2 days.
-This allows the cakes to completely cool and firm up a bit more before frosting.
+Once cooled, wrap them tightly in plastic wrap and place them in the refrigerator for 1 to 2 hours or up to 2 days.
+This lets the cakes completely cool and firm up more before frosting.

 🧁 For cupcakes